DataDog/documentation/content/en/cloudcraft/getting-started/datadog-integration.md

 The Bits menu in Cloudcraft is your gateway to accessing relevant Datadog insights from any resource in your architecture diagram.
 Whether you need to look at logs, view APM traces, or analyze metrics, the Bits menu offers seamless, context-driven navigation from Cloudcraft to Datadog with just a click.

-For more detailed information on how to use the Bits menu, please refer to [the full documentation][4].
+For more detailed information on how to use the Bits menu, refer to [the Bits menu documentation][4].

 [1]: https://app.cloudcraft.co/app/support
 [2]: /integrations/amazon_web_services/#resource-collection